essy2017/essy-evaluator/README.md

     console.log(evaluator.evaluate(tokens)); // 5

-As seen above, the provided `ev` function has access to provided argument values via the `argValue()` method, which accepts an argument index.
+As seen above, the `ev` function has access to provided argument values via the `argValue()` method, which accepts an argument index.
 In the above, `argValue(0) === 2` and `argValue(1) === 3`.